Hybrid Workplace Data Security and Privacy

 In addition, laws like the GDPR, UK Privacy Shield, and New York’s Cybersecurity Regulations require adequate third-party data security management, including vendors and outside law firms.
 The Association of Corporate Counsel‘s Model Information Protection and Security Controls for Outside Counsel Possessing Company Confidential Information is a guide that can help companies prepare.

-Closing data security gaps—and keeping them closed—is an ongoing must-do for companies of all kinds.
+Closing data security and privacy gaps—and keeping them closed—is an ongoing must-do for companies transitioning to a hybrid work environment to ensure data loss prevention.
 Understanding the risks is an important first step.
 Beyond that, enlisting employees and others in the process of protecting data through ongoing communication, training and support can help to minimize risk in measurable ways.

-Cybersecurity is everybody’s job.
+Remote work data security is everybody’s job.
+But, it is management’s responsibility to educate employees on how to maintain security when they are working remotely.
 Mistakes by employees, contractors, and vendors—using weak passwords, opening attachments from an unfamiliar source, misconfigured settings—lead to the overwhelming majority of successful attacks.

 Scams are becoming more sophisticated; common sense isn’t enough to protect employees anymore.
 When employees and others have access to personal or sensitive information, they can be a risk even in the most sophisticated data security program.
 Data security training can mitigate these real data security risks.
 Learn more about Online Data Security training and how it can help your company keep sensitive data safe.